Kirk Pepperdine

 Time with Branch9629970310029

 The results show a win with 8 but a regression when using 16.
 What happened when the loop was unrolled from 8 to 16?
-Very likely the branch back resulted in a code cache miss causing the processor to stall while the code cache was being refreshed.
+Very likely the branch back resulted in a code cache miss causing the processor to stall while the evicted code cache was being re-fetched.

 These results were obtained using the version of the code where the loops had not been unrolled.